Tina-otoge/blog/_posts/2018-01-26-per-user-udev-script.markdown

 that was very specific to my user.
 Even if I'm the only one who uses my laptop, I try to make my system as general and scalable as possible.
-If there was another user on my computer, I don't think he would like to have *Compton* executed everytime he plugs the computer AC without being able to do anything about it.
+If there was another user on my computer, I don't think he would like to have *Compton* executed everytime he plugs the computer to AC without being able to do anything about it.

 What I did then is a script meant to be run as root that will check every